 Next we added the peel and remnants from a winter squash.
-I thought they would enjoy the high sugar content of squash peels since they had gone 4 days without food (more on that in a minute).
+I thought they would enjoy the high sugar content of squash peels since they had gone four days without food.

-Now add worms.
-Since my brother lives 500 miles away, he shipped us some red wiggler worms.
+Since my brother lives 500 miles away, he shipped me some red wiggler worms.